 Under Alternatives A and B (Volume 2, Appendix 3.16-C, Figure 20), the project would include upgrades to the existing Caltrain right-of-way to support blended service.
 Track modifications at this location would include horizontal alignment changes of more than 1 foot and less than 3 feet.
 Track work may require relocation of OCS poles and OCS pole electrical safety zones.
 Alternatives A and B would not modify the existing depot building.
+Modifications at the station would be limited to reconstruction of the southbound platform immediately east of the existing depot building and construction of a new northbound platform.
 Temporary electrical utilities relocation would take place in the existing Fair Oaks Lane right-of-way north of the station.
 A TCE would also be included in the existing Fair Oaks Lane right-of-way north of the station.
 Any project construction activities would be allowed in areas designated as TCE, including but not limited to materials staging, operation of construction equipment, and installation of protective fencing.
 After construction is complete, the TCE area would be returned to its pre-construction condition.

-The contractor will prepare a pre-construction conditions assessment of the SPRR Depot/Atherton Station.
-Based on the condition of the structure, the contractor will develop a plan for its protection.
-These measures will be in place prior to any construction activities (CUL-IAMF#6).
-Construction staff will be alerted of the need to avoid affecting this built resource in the reports completed for CUL-IAMF#6, and they will be tasked to maintain protective measures throughout construction (CUL-IAMF#2).
-An architectural historian will monitor the efficacy of the protective measures as defined in the protection plan.
-Should any inadvertent damage occur during construction, the architectural historian and, if needed, a structural engineer will assess the damage and determine the best approach to repair the depot, following the SOI's Standards for the Treatment of Historic Properties and in consultation with the Authority and the SHPO (CUL-IAMF#6).
-The contractor will prepare a BEMP prior to construction to detail the monitoring methods and process required for ground-disturbing activities within 1,000 feet of the property (CUL-IAMF#7).
-The contractor will use these planning documents to put protective measures in place prior to construction (CUL-IAMF#8).
+The contractor would prepare a pre-construction conditions assessment of the SPRR Depot/Atherton Station.
+Based on the condition of the structure, the contractor would develop a plan for its protection.
+These measures would be in place prior to any construction activities (CUL-IAMF#6).
+Construction staff would be alerted of the need to avoid affecting this built resource in the reports completed for CUL-IAMF#6, and they would be tasked to maintain protective measures throughout construction (CUL-IAMF#2).
+An architectural historian would monitor the efficacy of the protective measures as defined in the protection plan.
+Should any inadvertent damage occur during construction, the architectural historian and, if needed, a structural engineer would assess the damage and determine the best approach to repair the depot, following the SOI's Standards for the Treatment of Historic Properties and in consultation with the Authority and the SHPO (CUL-IAMF#6).
+The contractor would prepare a BEMP prior to construction to detail the monitoring methods and process required for ground-disturbing activities within 1,000 feet of the property (CUL-IAMF#7).
+The contractor would implement these planning documents to put protective measures in place prior to construction (CUL-IAMF#8).